DoSomething/contentful-prototype/docs/development/content-types/content-block.md

 The `fullWidth` prop toggles this behavior.

+If a `footerType` is set in Additional Content, the content will span across the full row if:

+-   The `footerType` is set to `GetOutTheVoteBlock`

+-   Or if `footerType` is set to `CivicEngineVoterWidget`, and not rendered on a campaign page (URL does not contain `/us/campaigns/`)

 <!-- ## Content Block Gallery Node -->
 <!-- @TODO: Add documentation pertaining to the Content Block rendered as a Gallery Block reference. -->